ai-zhong/TDI_capstone/README.md

 *The interactive plots need to be downloaded as html to view on local computer.*

 Inside the interactive plots folder, 10 files each represent a model ran for that sector.
 It shows the top hot words appeared in that sector.

+For 'other topics' folder, there are some codes I tried to study the relationship between stock price and patent assignment, which no meaningful relationship is revealed at this moment.